RWKV/RWKV-wiki/docs/README.md

 RWKV (pronounced RWaKuV) is an RNN with GPT-level large language model (LLM) performance, and can be trained directly like a GPT Transformer (parallelizable).

-RWKV combines the best features of RNN and Transformer: excellent performance, constant memory usage, constant inference generation speed, "infinite" ctxlen, and free sentence embeddings, and is 100% free of self-attention mechanisms.
+RWKV combines the best features of RNN and Transformer: excellent performance, constant memory usage, constant inference generation speed, "infinite" context length, and free sentence embeddings.
+It is also 100% free of self-attention mechanisms.

 The RWKV project was initially proposed by Bo Peng (Blink_DL), and as the project gained attention, it gradually developed into an open-source community.